marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

      - Anything else means failure
    - [Standard Windows application return codes](https://stackoverflow.com/questions/1538884/what-standard-application-return-exit-codes-should-an-application-support)
    - Win32 functions that return `BOOL` will return 0 on failure and non-0 on success...
-A program's exit code is the opposite -- they return 0 on success and non-0 on failure.
+A program's exit code does the opposite -- they return 0 on success and non-0 on failure.
-   - Be mindful that Win32's BOOL datatype is an INT, not a `bool`.
+   - Be mindful that Win32's `BOOL` datatype is an `INT`, not a `bool`.

 ### Subsystems to Consider
 - (Done) **Main Window Thread**